 Alg.
-1 presents the IC-Cut search algorithm.
-IC-Cut consists of three phases, which are overlapping: (1) learning, (2) decomposition, and (3) matching.
+1 presents the IC-Cut search strategy.
+IC-Cut consists of three phases, which are overlapping: learning, decomposition, and matching.

-Learning.
-The learning phase of IC-Cut runs the program under test on a training set of seed inputs.
-The goal is to learn the call graph of the program.
-As a result, the larger the training set, the more detailed is the global view that IC-Cut has of the program, and the fewer new functions are discovered in the next phase.
+Learning The learning phase of IC-Cut runs the program under test on a set of seed inputs.
+The goal is to learn as much of the call graph of the program.
+As a result, the larger this set, the more detailed is the global view that IC-Cut has of the program, and the fewer new functions are discovered in the next phase.

 On line 2 of Alg.
-1, function CREATECALLGRAPH returns the call graph of the program that is learned dynamically and incrementally by running the program on the seed inputs.
-Each node in the call graph represents a function of the program, and contains the function name and the seed input that steers execution of the program through this function.
-Each edge (f,g) in the call graph denotes that function f calls function g.
+1, function CREATECALLGRAPH returns the call graph of the program that is learned, dynamically and incrementally, by running the program on the seed inputs.
+Each node in the call graph represents a function of the program, and contains the function name and one seed input that steers execution of the program through this function.
+Each edge (f, g) in the call graph denotes that function f calls function g.
 Note that we assume no recursion.